 Comprehensive financial planning typically includes goal setting, cash flow analysis, investment planning, tax considerations, retirement strategy, risk management, and estate planning coordination.
 The key difference is that these areas are built to work together, so decisions in one area do not undermine another.

-Most plans deserve a review at least once a year.
+For many people, an annual review is appropriate.
 Significant milestones like marriage, employment transitions, business changes, retirement, inheritances, or large expense adjustments should prompt a plan update.
 Consistent monitoring helps keep projections grounded and decisions aligned with current realities.

 Is comprehensive financial planning worth it?